Last Updated on November 3, 2023 by Jade

-Once again, as the name of these false teeth hints at, partial dentures are designed to fill partial gaps where there are teeth missing.
+Partial dentures are designed to fill partial gaps where there are teeth missing.
 They come in uppers and/or lowers and are typically held in place by clips that attach around existing teeth.
 Partial dentures are removable when needed.

 The purpose of these may become more obvious with the other term they are known by – immediate dentures.
 They are dentures that can be fitting immediately after you have had all your teeth removed.
-This permits you to still eat, talk and smile while waiting for your permanent dentures to be completed.
+This permits you to still eat, talk, and smile while waiting for your permanent dentures to be completed.

 Flexible dentures are made of a thin thermoplastic material such as nylon, which may make these a more comfortable option than the harder acrylic construction of full dentures.
 Flexible dentures do not require any metal clips as partial dentures do which makes them look natural.